DSD-resilience/DSD-resilience/README.md

 - 💞️ Create value with collaborations on machine learning applied for strategic insights, statistical analysis and data cleaning.
 - 📫 Let's communicate: millerauthor@datascientistdude.com for business inquiries please.
 - 😄 Dad Joke of the Day: Dude, can you pass me that leaflet?
 Brochure.
-- 😎 Bonus Dad Joke: How does a penguin build its house?
-Igloos it together!
+- 😎 Bonus Dad Joke: Why did the bicycle fall over?
+Because it was two tired!
 <!---
 DSD-resilience/DSD-resilience is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.